Partnerships

 (PD-1 antagonist)

-Note: Sale of Zejula (niraparib) royalty interest in September 2022 to wholly-owned subsidiary of DRI Healthcare Trust for $35mm upfront + $10mm potential milestone upon FDA approval of Zejula for the treatment of endometrial cancer, to the extent that such approval occurs on or before 12/31/25.
+Note: Separate sale of Anaptys’ Zejula (niraparib) royalty interest occurred in September 2022 to DRI Healthcare Trust for $35MM upfront + $10MM potential milestone upon FDA approval of Zejula for the treatment of endometrial cancer, to the extent that such approval occurs on or before 12/31/25.
 At present, the Jemperli plus Zejula combination demonstrated significantly improved PFS in primary advanced or recurrent endometrial cancer in the RUBY Phase III trial.

 • Exclusive global license to Vanda